oconnordaniel/Spellbook/Security/Prep/Detection Engineering.md

 Alert - The single output of detection

 Ticket - A item in the ticket system to be worked by an human.

+---

+Collection
+	Original Point of need.
+Who said this is an alert we should be looking to detect this?
+		Red team, analysts, client, intel team, Threat Hunters, DFIR, etc.

+Research
+	Identify the logs required to detect this attack.

+Validation
+	Write various detection logic
+		Single instance
+		Threshold
+		Correlation ?
+	Back testing
+	Identify expected volume
+	Identify Possible Exceptions

+Verification
+	Make sure the detection fires.
+	Make the detection in prod but tag/flag it as dev so not ready for analysts.
+	Trigger via scripts like atomic red team or Threat Emulation

+Release
+	Prep for release.
+	Peer review
+	Volume
+	Impact - Mittre Att&ck
+	Response Plan
+	Documentation

+Maintain
+	Tuning out False Positives

+Measure

+Data -> Enrich -> Enrich -> Alert -> Investigation -> Remediate

+What is malicious ?
+	Activities that were not authorized (by US law or Company policy) that inpares the Confidentiality  Integrity or  Availability

+## Core Dispositions:

+True Positives  (malicious)
+False Positive (needs tuning)
+True Negative (normal behavior)
+False Negative (malicious)

+True Positives  (malicious)
+	"This is why we do what we do"
+	This starts an response of some form.
+	- Mitigated
+	- Remediated
+	- Authorized
+False Positive (needs tuning)
+	Normal or Authorized activity that was flagged on anyways.
+Opportunity for tuning.
+	Lots of FPs are from Admins doing admin things, this is normal.
+Or devs being devs.
+True Negative (normal behavior)
+	"No news is good news" "Unless something is broken" False Negative (malicious)
+	The absolute worst thing.
+	Bad is happened and we missed it.
+	Try to keep down FPs, but FNs are worst the FPs.

+TP - Benign
+	DON'T DO THIS!

+### Sub-catagories.

+Was it red team or black hat?
+Was it a user being done?
+Does anything need to be done?
+Was action taken?
+Consider RBA (risk based alerts)

+- Benign
+- Mitigated
+- Remediated
+- Authorized

+### Measure

+Look for high volume
+Look for no volume
+True/False Positive Ration
+Detection Coverage
+Overall health

+Consider focusing on the "Left" of the Mirtre Att&ck as that catches things sooner.
+Left is also more likely to hit FPs